 A good logo is important to create a connection with consumers.
 They will see it and in the future, they may remember it and associate it with a good product or service to use again, which may lead to brand loyalty.
 A good logo separates businesses from the competition during this era when consumer’s eyes are constantly barraged with logos and ads.

 Unfortunately, not every product or service is endowed with a well-designed logo.
 The usual dichotomy is that consumers associate good products with their product branding and will continually buy those products.
 There is, however, an uncommon circumstance a good product or service will be destined to fail.
-This can happen when a product’s logo is so poorly designed it discourages consumers from even trying the product.
+The following are examples of five scenarios where the designer and the client have failed each other.
+So that there is no failure, it is better to learn more about logo design and make a memorable logo that will help your brand not to fail.
 It creates a misguided perception of the company and its service.
 The designer and the client both have a part in creating a hideous, clumsily researched logo.
 The following are examples of five scenarios where the designer and the client have failed each other.

 Accidental Group Affiliation